 In many conditions, a DC voltage also appears across devices even if we apply only AC.

-For example, in the case of a 3-phase bridge rectifier, or any AC to the DC conversion circuit like VFD, HVDC ect, The DC voltage will also appear across the devices.
+For example, in the case of a 3-phase bridge rectifier, or any AC to DC conversion circuit like VFD, HVDC, etc., the DC voltage will also appear across the devices.

 The snubber circuit will not distribute DC voltage evenly across all power devices in series.
-This is because the snubber circuit has a capacitor also.
+This is because the snubber circuit also has a capacitor.

 I hope that you enjoyed reading the article on the “Snubber circuit and its applications”.